RandomStudio/random-studio/src/pages/projects/digital-partner-for-french-fashion-house-maison-margiela-–-artisanal-ss19.md

     value: Maison Margiela
   - key: |

       Role:
     value: >
       Creative Direction, Production Oversight, Post Production, Main Show Video Edit, Teaser Video, Podcast Video, Key Look Photography, Product Launch Photography
   - key: |

       With:
     value: Lonneke van der Palen – Photography
 opengraph:
   ogImage: /img/maisonmargiela_50612709_239155373654049_3130579058022923543_n.jpg
-  ogDescription: "Our documentation of the show played on the borders of fake and
+  ogDescription:
-    real.
-The show itself was a spectacle-like affair so we captured it from every angle and perspective, creating a stream of different images and content including the main runway video, live-editing for Instagram Live, a pre-show teaser, a podcast teaser, a series of backstage videos and backstage and empty-set photography. "
+    'Our documentation of the show played on the borders of fake and real.
+The show itself was a spectacle-like affair so we captured it from every angle and perspective, creating a stream of different images and content including the main runway video, live-editing for Instagram Live, a pre-show teaser, a podcast teaser, a series of backstage videos and backstage and empty-set photography. '
   ogTitle: Maison Margiela – Artisanal SS19
 ---